nguyennguyen0110/Blog/README.md

     - createDate: date comment created format YYYY-MM-DD (to find by)
     - page: page want to get, default 0 (ex: 1 to return page 1, 5 to return page 5)
     - size: number of users in a page, default 10
+    - *If no param provided, will find all comment and return first page (page 0) with size 10.*

-    Response data can be comment found or null, list of comments of empty list.
+    Response data can be comment found or null, list of comments or empty list.
 Notice that list of comments return is paged and sorted (by post ascending and by create date descending).

         {
             "code": "200",